arthurPrvst/Mirror/README.md

 This project is licensed under the MIT License.

+## TODO

+Handle LINUX and Windows OS.

 ## Disclaimer

-This tool should be used for educational purpose only, in order to prevention.
+This tool should be used for educational purpose only, in order to do prevention.
 I am not responsible for any evil use of it.